Philadelphia Off the Beaten Path

 Pennsylvania Hospital Garden

-Pennsylvania Hospital was the first hospital in the United States, built in 1755 decades before the country even existed.
+Pennsylvania Hospital is one of the many things we can thank Ben Franklin for.
+He founded this institution as the first hospital in the United States, built decades before the country even existed.
 Its Pine Building— located on Pine between 8th and 9th Street—is still in use today.

-The back of the building features a gorgeous garden with azaleas, wisteria, and towering colorful trees that dates back to the hospital’s founding.
-In the center is a statue of William Penn that was provided to the hospital by Penn’s grandson.
-It’s free to visit and many people don’t know that it’s open to the public.
+The back of the building features a gorgeous garden with azaleas, wisteria, and towering trees that date back to the hospital’s founding.
+In the center a statue of William Penn overlooks it all.
+The garden is free to visit, and many people don’t know that it’s open to the public.

 Shofuso Japanese Garden